 “I saw [people’s] wounds with my own eyes and I heard their stories with my own ears.
 They were frightened, hungry and malnourished after enduring a nightmare that most people cannot even imagine.
 If we are truly going to end hunger, we must stop this kind of inhumanity.”
 David Beasley, WFP Executive Director

 Despite our best efforts at curbing world hunger – conflict is still raising the number of food insecure people in the world.
-Of the 815 million hungry people on the planet, 489 million live in conflict zones.
+Of the 821 million hungry people on the planet, 60 percent of them live in war zones and 75 percent of all stunted children live in countries scarred by conflict.
 The problem is getting worse – with the number of conflicts around the world at an all-time high. #ZeroHunger

 Nevertheless, WFP is currently struggling to meet the urgent food needs of more than five million displaced people in Syria and in neighbouring countries every month.
 Due to funding shortfalls in Syria, WFP has already been forced to reduce the calories in the food basket.
 Please help today.

 - Please visit the WFP corporate website to better understand the impact of the donation to the project.